Diploma £1395 (with mentoring)

 Progression on completion?

 You can progress on to higher teaching courses such as the Masters in Education after your DET qualification and training.
-You can also after completion apply for Qualified Teacher Learning and Skills status (QTLS).
+You can also after completion apply for Qualified Teacher Status (QTS).

-Qualified status ( given by professional bodies membership or registration) is not regarded as a ‘qualification’ under the QCF.
+Please note that QTLS (given by professional bodies such as SET via membership or registration) is not regarded as a ‘qualification’ under the QCF.

 How do I register?